Complete Guide to the Top 2013-14 NBA Rookies

 2013 Draft: 6th Overall

 Widely considered the first overall pick for much of the 2012-13 college year, Nerlens Noel slipped to New Orleans because of an ACL tear, and was traded to the Philadelphia 76ers for Jrue Holiday.
-Video has surfaced of him practicing and he is working back to his former self, but it is still unknown when he will start playing or if he will see the court this year.
+Although he missed his entire rookie season, Noel should be at 100% for the 2014-15 season.

 2013 Draft: 24th Overall